mieweb/docs/content/functions/encounters/immunizations-and-injections.md

 ![](../immunizations-and-injections.assets/d3d5340e9bcd5609118b02578776cf21.png)

-It is recommended that users select from predefined options from the dropdown injection/immunization name field.
+It is recommended that users select from predefined immunization/injection name options from the dropdown injection/immunization name field.
 Items in the dropdown are stored as coded/structured data within the system.
 The system will allow users to enter free text as a historical injection record, however when done so, this data is not structured and limits reporting capabilities.

 ### Add Injection